ChrisWhealy/geonames_hana/README.md

 1. All query string parameter values are `And`'ed together.
     It is not currently possible to create an API query that uses the `OR` operator across the query string parameters

-1. Only one parenthesised operator can be specified for a given query string parameter
+1. Only one parenthesised value can be specified for a given query string parameter

 1. If the server remains running for more than 24 hours (the default refresh period), the data in the database will need to be refreshed.
 This is done by visiting the `/admin` page and pressing "Refresh Server Data"